holoviz/datashader/examples/README.md

 ```
 (The data_rate setting here is required with Jupyter 5.0, but can be omitted for earlier or later versions).

+If you want the generated notebooks to work without an internet connection or
-While running the notebooks, if you see `Loading BokehJS ...` but never
+with an unreliable connection (e.g. if you see `Loading BokehJS ...` but never
-`BokekJS sucessfully loaded`, then restart the Jupyter notebook server using:
+`BokekJS sucessfully loaded`), then restart the Jupyter notebook server using:

 ```
 BOKEH_RESOURCES=inline jupyter notebook --NotebookApp.iopub_data_rate_limit=100000000